-Loch Dhu Plantation House
+Loch Dhu Plantation Cross Berkeley County

 Basic Information

-- Location Cross, St John's Berkeley Parish, Berkeley County
+- Location Cross, St. John's Berkeley Parish, Berkeley County

 Located off SC 6 on Loch Dhu Lane

-- Other names Old Field, Markleys
+- Other names Old Field, Markleys (5, p.
+77)

 Timeline

-- 1749 William Kirk received land grant
+- 1749 William Kirk received an enormous tract of land from the King of England (6).

-- 1812-1816 house built by Robert J. Kirk
+- 1812-1816 House built by Robert James Kirk (1, p.
+2) (6).

 Land